-Prior to working with DVR consumers or consumer related information, the Service Provider shall obtain a criminal history search from the records maintained by the Wisconsin Department of Justice for all Service Provider personnel and/or subcontractors who work with DVR consumers or who work to administer this Agreement, including individuals who perform the Service Provider's reporting or billing.
-If the Service Provider knows or has reason to know that any of its personnel and/or subcontractors requiring background checks are not residents of Wisconsin, or if at any time within the last five (5) years preceding the date of the search any of its personnel and/or subcontractors have not been residents of Wisconsin, then the Service Provider shall make a good faith effort to obtain from any state or other United States jurisdiction in which those persons are residents, or were residents within the last 5 years of the date of the required search, a criminal history search substantially similar to the search conducted by the Wisconsin Department of Justice.
+If the Service Provider knows or has reason to know that any of its personnel and/or subcontractors requiring background checks are not residents of Wisconsin, or if at any time within the last five (5) years preceding the date of the search any of its personnel and/or subcontractors have not been residents of Wisconsin, then the Service Provider shall make a good faith effort to obtain from any state or other United States jurisdiction in which those persons are residents, or were residents within the last five (5) years of the date of the required search, a criminal history search substantially similar to the search conducted by the Wisconsin Department of Justice.

-If the Service Provider finds that its personnel and/or subcontractors have been convicted of a crime that, per DVR's Background Check Policy, is substantially related to its work with DVR consumers under this Agreement, the Service Provider shall submit a copy of the criminal history search results to the DVR Contract Specialist.
-To determine whether a crime is considered substantially related, please consult DVR's Criminal Background Check Policy.
+If the Service Provider finds that its personnel and/or subcontractors have been arrested or convicted of a crime that, per DVR's Background Check Policy, is substantially related to its work with DVR consumers under this Agreement, the Service Provider shall submit a copy of the criminal history search results to the DVR Contract Specialist.
+To determine whether an arrest or crime is considered substantially related, please consult the DVR Criminal Background Policy.